Meena3932/SFDC-Lightning-Components/README.md

 # SFDC-Lightning-Components
-Re-usable lightning components to be used in Lightning frameworks
+Re-usable lightning components to be used in Salesforce Lightning frameworks